arbor-sim/arbor/doc/py_recipe.rst

     Additional synapses are added based on the number of randomly generated :attr:`cell_parameters.synapses` on the cell.

-    :param seed: The seed is an integral value used to seed the random number generator, for which the :attr:`cell_member.gid` of the cell is a good default.
+    :param seed: The seed is an integral value used to seed the random number generator, for which the :attr:`arbor.cell_member.gid` of the cell is a good default.

     :param params: By default set to :class:`cell_parameters()`.